irishdan/ResponsiveImageBundle/README.md

 Out of the box, ResponsiveImage bundle should work with minimal configuration.

-### Step 1: Download, enable the bundle and import its services.
+### Step 1: Download, enable the bundle and import its services and configuration

 Download with composer
 ```